 Your swimming pool electrician might tell you they have experience with pools, but it’s important for you to know for sure.
 You will be putting a lot of money into this project and you are putting a lot of trust into your electrician to keep your loved ones safe while they enjoy your new pool.
 Getting references from the electrician will help you identify whether they are legitimate or not, what kind of service you can expect, and the quality of their work.

 When you are planning for your inground pool, it’s important to look at the entire process.
-Although it may not seem like it, your swimming pool electrician is one of the most important parts of the process, and will keep your family safe.
-Don’t take a chance, contract someone that has proven they know what they are doing.
+Although it may not seem like it, your swimming pool electrician is one of the most important parts of the process and will keep your family safe.
+Don’t take a chance, contact a contractor that has proven they know what they are doing.
 Contact Asbury Electric to ask about our electrical installation experience with swimming pools and to discuss your plans to stay cool this summer.

 For more information on pool electrical safety, check out https://www.delawareliving.coop/pool-electrical-safety-guide